Why You Should Visit

 This preserve is one of the largest protected properties in the state.
 It joins several thousand acres of contiguous forest and contributes to an 11-mile corridor of open space running from the Ninigret National Wildlife Refuge to the state's Carolina Management Area.

-The Conservancy purchased the property with major contributions from The Champlin Foundations, a longtime supporter of the Conservancy's conservation work in Rhode Island, the Cove Point Foundation, and the Doris Duke Charitable Foundation.
+TNC purchased the property with major contributions from The Champlin Foundations, a longtime supporter of TNC's conservation work in Rhode Island, the Cove Point Foundation, and the Doris Duke Charitable Foundation.
 The preserve is dedicated to Francis ("Frank") C. Carter, who led the Champlin Foundations for many years.

-- The Conservancy is restoring and maintaining wildlife habitat at the Carter Preserve, to help reverse the decline in the number of grassland and shrub-nesting birds.
+- TNC is restoring and maintaining wildlife habitat at the Carter Preserve, to help reverse the decline in the number of grassland and shrub-nesting birds.